huaminghuangtw/Evergreen-Notes/Permanent-Notes/Frameworks to structure your day.md

 * Just as [“constraints” in mathematical optimization](https://en.wikipedia.org/wiki/Constrained_optimization) help find the best solution, design a lifestyle by defining a clear boundary for your ideal day and optimizing within it—_rather than the other way around._ If something pulls you outside that box, simply say, “No, thank you.”
 	* _[“Look for a way of life, not goals.
 Identify how you want to live, not what you want to achieve.
 Within that lifestyle, see what you can do to make a living.” — Hunter S. Thompson](https://www.notion.so/beca85a66c624275b80ffb4faae2b44c)_
 	* _“Instead of thinking about what you are going to do when you retire, think about how you can do that now and make a living from it.” — Celestine Chua_
-	* _“Don't let making a living prevent you from making a life.” — John Wooden_
+	* _“Don’t let making a living prevent you from making a life.” — John Wooden_
 * [Spend a handful of hours a day going fast.
 Crush a gym session.
 Do deep work on a project you care about.
 Spend the rest of the day going slow.
 Take walks.
 Read books.
 Get a long dinner with friends.
 Either way, avoid the anxious middle where you never truly relax or truly move forward.](https://x.com/charlesmiller_7/status/1897358851776610720)
 	* See also: [Work in sprints, work with your biology](work-in-sprints-work-with-your-biology.md)
 * Think of life as units of days.
 Think of a day as units of time.